matta0527/VFPB-OpenSeesPy/README.md

 # User Guide: VFPB for OpenSeesPy

-This README serves as the user guide for implementing the Variable Friction Pendulum Bearing (VFPB2Ring) element and the VariableFriction2Ring friction model.
+This README serves as the user guide for implementing the VFPB2Ring element and the VariableFriction2Ring friction model.

 ---